carter-thaxton/basics-of-c/01-hello-world/hello-world.md

 ```
 > gcc -o hello hello.c
 ```
 Now let's look at how we compile and run our program.
 Save the above program into a file called `hello.c`.
 Then open up the terminal, cd into the directory where you saved the file, and type that line at the prompt.
 GCC means "GNU C Compiler", and it comes with most UNIX systems these days.
 Learn about it, and love it.
-Richard Stallman, say what you like about the guy, has done the world a favor, and supplied everyone with a free open-source compiler that comes with almost every computer system you will develop on.
+Richard Stallman did the world a favor, and supplied everyone with a free open-source compiler that now comes with almost every computer system you will develop on.
 It's available on Windows, too, of course.
 Just gotta go get Cygwin setup or whatever.
 I'm going to just assume you have gcc already.
 If not, stop what you're doing and go get it.
 That's more important than this anyway.

 If successful, nothing at all happens when you type that command.
 You just see the next prompt.
 That's a UNIX-ism.
 Success is completely silent.
 Errors occur early and loudly.